- Where can I buy Lottery tickets?

 If the “overall odds of winning a prize” in a game are 1 in 4, this does not mean that there is an automatic winner within every 4 consecutive tickets.
 Prizes are distributed randomly throughout the total game and there is no pattern as to where they will occur.
 It’s all a matter of luck and that’s what makes it fun!

 What is a second-chance drawing?

 Second-chance drawings are opportunities for players to enter their non-winning New Mexico Lottery tickets for a second chance to win cash or merchandise prizes.
-Information about second-chance drawings is available at nmlottery.com, Lottery retailers, the New Mexico Lottery My Rewards Player Loyalty Program web page, and the “NMLottery Official App” on smart devices.
+Information about second-chance drawings is available at nmlottery.com, Lottery retailers, the New Mexico Lottery Player Loyalty Programs: My Rewards and Promo Zone, and the “NMLottery Official App” on smart devices.